EJFleet/pp4-my-cookbook-blog/README.md

 - **Admins**:
   - Delete comments submitted by any user to ensure content adheres to site guidelines.
-  - Edit comments (Super User only) for minor adjustments if needed.
+  - Edit comments (admin only) for minor adjustments if needed.
-  - Approve comments (Super User only) so that only suitable comments are published.
+  - Approve comments (admin only) so that only suitable comments are published.

 **Desktop**: